Self-Gravitating Static Non-Critical Black Holes in 4$D$ Einstein-Klein-Gordon System with Nonminimal Derivative Coupling: A Special Class of Solutions

 Second, we introduce again a set of new variables

-such that we could have
+such that we could have \cite{Yaqin:2017bij}

 where $\varsigma = \pm 1$.
-Then, (\ref{simplyEOM2}) can be rewritten as
+Then, (\ref{simplyEOM2}) can be rewritten as \cite{Kofinas:2015hla, Yaqin:2017bij}

-It is important to mention that there is a crucial miscalculation in transforming the equation of motions (\ref{simplyEOM1}) into the new variables $(Y, Z)$ in ref. \cite{Kofinas:2015hla}.
-The source of the error is the missing prefactor $\varsigma \sqrt{ \frac{Y}{Z}}$ in the second equation of (\ref{thecorrectone}).
-Thus, they obtained the wrong master equation as we will see below.\\ After some computations using the first and the second equations in (\ref{simplyEOM3}) we get the following results
+It is important to mention that there is a crucial miscalculation in transforming the equation of motions (\ref{simplyEOM1}) into the new variables $(Y, Z)$ in ref. \cite{Kofinas:2015hla} which has been corrected in \cite{Yaqin:2017bij}.
+The source of the error is the missing prefactor $\varsigma \sqrt{ \frac{Y}{Z}}$ in the second equation of (\ref{thecorrectone}). \\ After some computations using the first and the second equations in (\ref{simplyEOM3}) we get the following results